INFO-ESIPE/note-taking/ESIPE/Semestre 1/Python Fundamentals/01 - Python.md

 pip freeze > requirements.txt   # Update requirements.txt after manual upgrades
 ```
+> [!tip]
+> Tools like `pip-review` or simply running ``pip list --outdated` helps patching vulnerabilities in outdated packages

 Another useful tool is `pipx`, which installs Python CLI tools **globally in isolated environments** to avoid dependency conflicts.
-So, if you have to install something globally, do it with `pipx`.
+So, if you have to install something system-wide, do it with `pipx`.
 	*Each tool is installed in a separated venv, it offers a cleaner global python environment*
 ```bash
 pipx ensurepath              # Add to shell PATH